chadsansing/cineris-campaign/gm-notes/session-7-spoilers.md

 On the second day of the climb, near the Crypt of Aarok's last sleeping, the PCs will be ambushed by Jem's guard.
 She's left them behind to watch her back.

 The guard includes 3 combat cloaks and 1 magic cloak.
-The magic cloak will stay back under cover, as will 1 combact cloak with a crossbow.
+The magic cloak will stay back under cover, as will 1 combat cloak with a crossbow.
 The 2 combat cloaks with sword & dagger will engage the PCs.

 #### The crypt of Aarok's last sleeping